AshutoshSadhwani/Hotel-Booking-Application/README.md

 - Users can search for available hotel rooms based on **check-in and check-out dates**.

 ### 4. .
 Booking Management (Core Feature)
--Users can reserve hotel rooms through secure booking APIs -System ensures:
+- Users can reserve hotel rooms through secure booking APIs
+- System ensures:

-  -✅ No double booking using availability checks
+  - ✅ No double booking using availability checks
-  -✅ Booking validation before confirmation
+  - ✅ Booking validation before confirmation

--Users can:
+- Users can:
-  -View their bookings
+  - View their bookings
-  -Cancel their own bookings
+  - Cancel their own bookings

--⚠️ Security Design Decision:
+- ⚠️ Security Design Decision:
-  -Booking APIs are restricted only to users
+  - Booking APIs are restricted only to users
-  -Owners and Admins cannot create or manipulate bookings -This prevents potential booking fraud or misuse
+  - Owners and Admins cannot create or manipulate bookings
+  - This prevents potential booking fraud or misuse

 ## Technologies Used